bitRAKE/fasmg-umbrella/docs/fasmg-manual.md

 <!--
 NOTE : Care must be taken to preserve spaces and tabs due to markdown processing:
 	- two space at line ends are hard line breaks
-	- tabs appear like 4 spaces
+	- tabs appear like 4 spaces to markdown processing
+	- tabs appear like 8 spaces in code blocks

 # kate: syntax Markdown;
 # kate: tab-width 4;